WeildTheSword/video-popup-extension/README.md

 - A hand icon should now appear next to the puzzle icon, indicating that the extension has been installed appropriately

 5) Use:
-- After selecting the extension, by clicking on the 'hand' icon, highlight any text on the page
+- After selecting the extension by clicking on the 'hand' icon, highlight any text on the page
 - Upon highlighting text, a video window should appear
 - To remove the video window from the page, de-select the highlighted text (This can be done by simply clicking elsewhere on the page)